 The Destination: Joshua Tree National Park, California

-Where to Rest Your Head: Desert Mountain Majesty at Sky Camp offers four campsites, the most dreamy outdoor shower you’ll ever meet, a central cooking area complete with picnic tables, and mind-blowing nighttime views of the milky way.
+Where to Rest Your Head: Desert Mountain Majesty at Sky Camp offers four campsites, the most dreamy outdoor shower you’ll ever meet, a central cooking area complete with picnic tables, and mind-blowing nighttime views of the Milky Way.

-Don’t Miss: Walking around the site to check out the many art instillations, Pappy & Harriet’s saloon, the Joshua trees, massive boulders, wildflowers, and nature trails.
+Don’t Miss: Walking around the site to check out the many art installations, Pappy & Harriet’s saloon, the Joshua trees, massive boulders, wildflowers, and nature trails.
 Stop by the Cactus Mart on your drive back to add to your ever-expanding succulent collection.

 Remember to Pack: Lots of water, climbing shoes, a cooling face mist, and your crystals (for charging).